bahrus/be-switched/README.md

 </template>
 ```

-## Down search using Y character.
+### Down search using Y character.
+[TODO]

 ## And now for something completely different

-Examples 2* all focused on comparing two values.
-The reason for focusing first on what is the "harder" case, is simply to suggest why this enhancement was so named.
+The previous group of examples all focused on comparing two values.

-But what if we just want to lazy load content when a single value goes from "false" to "true"?
+But what if we just want to lazy load content when a single value goes from "falsy" to "truthy"?
 This package supports that as well.

 ## Boolean conditions based on peer elements or host